← All resources

 For a single human-in-the-loop workflow, these failure modes are mostly absorbed by review.
 For an agent acting at machine speed, they propagate.
 The agent doesn't pause to check; it commits to the next action.

-What signed location verdicts add
+What verified location verdicts add

 Three properties that matter when location becomes an instruction: